-During the pandemic, COVID-19 border closures and decline in passenger travel led to a drastic fall in capacity for air freight, highlighting the dependence of air freight capacity on international passenger movements.
+During the pandemic, COVID-19 border closures and the decline in passenger travel led to a drastic fall in capacity for airfreight, highlighting the dependence of airfreight capacity on international passenger movements.
 Personal movements were restricted or reduced, contributing to a sustained surge in consumer demand for goods.
 This surge occurred while the freight sector was struggling with labour constraints due to COVID-19 infections and health measures.
 Demand for sea freight has outpaced capacity around the world, leading to congestion at ports including in New Zealand.

-Disruptions to global supply chains triggered by the pandemic have affected New Zealand's freight and supply chain system in various ways
+Disruptions to global supply chains triggered by the pandemic have affected New Zealand's freight and supply chain system in various ways:

-- a reduction in frequency reliability and capacity of shipping services to New Zealand - escalating freight rates and surcharges sea freight costs have increased to 6% of the value of imports in the first 9 months o 2021 - empty container supplies being stuck in the wrong places.
+- a reduction in frequency, reliability and capacity of shipping services to New Zealand - escalating freight rates and surcharges sea freight costs have increased to 6% of the value of imports in the first nine months of 202142 - empty container supplies being stuck in the wrong places.

 New Zealand's trade volumes held up relatively well despite the disruptions - export and import values rose 5.5% and 7.2% in the first 11 months of 2021 compared to the same period in 2019.
-However, other impacts have been
+However, other impacts have been harder to quantify, such as those associated with forgone economic activity, falling or negative profit margins, and loss of business confidence to invest or loss of overseas market share.

-&lt;sup>34 Customs data.
+39 New Zealand Customs data.
 Customs does not collect equivalent data on New Zealand exports.